metabarcoding/obitools4/README.md

 ## Continuing the analysis...

-Before with OBITools2 to continue the analysis, obitab was used as last command to produce a tab delimited file that was loadable in R or in any spreadsheet.
+Before with _OBITools2_ to continue the analysis, `obitab` was used as last command to produce a tab delimited file that was loadable in R or in any spreadsheet.
 The generated file was huge and required to load the full dataset in memory to be produced.
-Hereby OBITools4 proposes to substitute the obitabusage the [ROBIFastRead](https://git.metabarcoding.org/obitools/obitools4/robireadfasta) R module.
+Hereby _OBITools4_ proposes to substitute the `obitab` usage by the [ROBIFastRead](https://git.metabarcoding.org/obitools/obitools4/robireadfasta) R module.